System Recommendations and Purchase Considerations

 Discounted pricing is available on all products, but we receive our largest discount on commonly purchased institutional systems and product-bundled packages, and include a minimum three-year warranty.

 Entering students without an active UNI should call the Apple University Store at 1-800-800-2775.
-Press option 2, followed by option 1, and let the sales representative know you will be attending Columbia University.
+Press option 2, followed by option 1.
+Let the sales representative know you will be attending Columbia University.

 What About Buying a Used Computer?